CU Law Student Symposium:

 2:15 – 3:15 PM PANEL 4: Alternative Models to Deploy Internet Service

 What happens to the millions of Americans that live in places where there are no Internet providers?
-Are they left to wait for a big telecommunications company to decide to sell internet service in their area?
-What are the alternatives?
-We will hear from towns, organizations, and projects that are doing something different to extend Internet infrastructure to areas that are typically seen as unprofitable.
+Can a town build its own network?
+Panelists will discuss alternatives and projects to extend Internet infrastructure to areas that are typically seen as unprofitable.

 • Chris Mitchell, Director of Community Broadband Networks Initiative, Institute for Local Self Reliance